This one's been a long time coming, another exclusive piece of professionally dyed surplus with a good story behind it.

 There's two resulting variants of UBACs due to the nature of cotton dye when it interacts with different mixes of fabrics: MOD.
 A (arid, left) and MOD.
 T (tropic, right).

 The less cotton-mixed shirts end up with a yellowish-green (MOD.
 A) and the higher cotton content shirts end up with a much deeper, more OD-like green (MOD.
 T).

 MOD.
 T goes great with MultiCam Tropic and a variety of greens, while MOD.
 A goes better with tans and browns that match or complement the main body of the shirt.

-The UBAC itself follows the design of many of the currently available combat shirts during the 2000s and onwards. they feature a breathable and moisture-wicking chest with a quarter-zip for comfort under plate carriers and other load-bearing equipment.
-The sleeves feature padded shoulders for plate carriers and heavy packs, shoulder pockets with loop-side Velcro for patches, and two-buttoned wrist cuffs.
-In addition, they also feature padded inserts for the elbow and forearms.
+The UBAC itself follows the design of many of the currently available combat shirts during the 2000s and onwards.
+They feature a breathable and moisture-wicking chest with a quarter-zip for comfort under plate carriers and other load-bearing equipment.
+The sleeves feature pockets for shoulder padding for plate carriers and heavy packs, shoulder pockets with loop-side Velcro for patches, and two-buttoned wrist cuffs.
+In addition, they also feature pockets for elbow and forearm padding.
 They also sport the 'ol Union Jack sewn on the shoulder as well.

 - British military issue

 - Shoulder & arm pockets for padded inserts

 - Two-button wrist cuffs